abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ### JSON Columns

-EF 7 supports JSON Columns and this allows mapping of aggregates built from .NET types to JSON documents.
+EF 7 supports JSON Columns and this allows the mapping of aggregates built from .NET types to JSON documents.

-Thus, it's kind of combines relational database and document-based databases in a way.
+Thus, it's kind of combines relational databases and document-based databases in a way.

-We can easily mark a column as JSON column on the `OnModelCreating` method of our `DbContext` class:
+We can easily mark a column as a JSON column on the `OnModelCreating` method of our `DbContext` class:

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)